-What are free-entry point conversations?
+What are free-entry point conversations and how do they affect other open conversations?

-What are free-entry point conversations?
+What are free-entry point conversations and how do they affect other open conversations?

-Free-entry point conversations: A free‑entry point conversation starts when a customer messages you via a Click‑to‑WhatsApp Ad or Facebook Page CTA, and your team replies within 24 hours.
-This opens a 72‑hour free window where messages aren’t charged.
-When free‑entry begins, other open conversation categories close and messaging is consolidated into the free‑entry window.
+Free-entry point conversations: A free‑entry point conversation starts when a customer messages you via a Click‑to‑WhatsApp Ad or Facebook Page CTA, and business replies within 24 hours.

-What qualifies as a free‑entry point?
+1. What qualifies as a free‑entry point?

 A free‑entry conversation occurs when both are true: